Towards Reasonable Concept Bottleneck Models: Concept Reasoning Model

-\adjacencyConcept\ allows us to capture various types of relationships among the \mbox{concepts}.
-First, it allows us to capture both the \mbox{\textit{hierarchical}} and \textit{bidirected} concept relationships that lead to asymmetric $(\adjacencyConcept(i,j) \neq \adjacencyConcept(j,i))$ and \mbox{symmetric} $(\adjacencyConcept(i,j)= \adjacencyConcept(j,i))$ entries \mbox{respectively}.
-For instance, while in the CelebA graph Fig.~\ref{fig:celeba_dag_incomplete}, all concept relationships are hierarchical (e.g., ``High Cheekbones'' lead to ``Narrow Eyes'' but not vice versa), in the graph in Fig.~\ref{fig: cub_dag} for CUB, bidirected edges account for concepts that are not hierarchically related but correlated (such as the bird's back and wing colors).
+For instance, in the graph of Fig.~\ref{fig:celeba_dag_incomplete}, all concept relationships are hierarchical (e.g., ``High Cheekbones'' lead to ``Narrow Eyes'' but not vice versa).
+In contrast, Fig.~\ref{fig: cub_dag}, includes bidirected edges accounting for concepts that are correlated (such as wing colors).
+By combining the above, \adjacencyConcept\ can also represent a Partially Directed Acyclic Graph (PDAG).
+An example of this is shown in App.~\ref{app:CausalDiscov}.
+Lastly, in Table~\ref{table:howTOothers} we show how the different concept-based models and the relationships they encode, can be implemented within \proposedarch's framework.

-Moreover, \proposedarch\ allows experts to specify their reasoning process at \textit{different levels of granularity}.
-For instance, in CUB (Fig.~\ref{fig: cub_dag}) relationships are expressed at the concept level (i.e., ``Back Color'' from/to ``Wing Color'').
-While in FashionMNIST (\emph{FMNIST})\citep{xiao2017/online} relationships are between individual concept classes (Fig.~\ref{fig: fmnist_dag}) (e.g., a garment classified as ``Tops'' must be one of \{``T-shirt'', ``Pullover'', ``Shirt''\} but neither ``Accessories'' nor ``Shoes'').